 A: The maintenance required for wireless flow meters depends on the specific meter and the environment in which it is used.
 In general, wireless meters require less maintenance than wired meters due to the lack of wiring and connections that can degrade over time.
 However, regular calibration and cleaning of the meter may be necessary to ensure accurate measurements.

-Q: What are the security risks associated with wireless flow meters?
+Q: What are the security risks associated with wireless meters?

-Q: Can wireless flow meters be used in hazardous environments?
+Q: Can flow meters be used in hazardous environments?

 A: Yes, wireless flow meters can be used in hazardous environments as long as they are designed and certified for use in such environments.
 In these cases, the meters may need to meet specific safety standards and be designed to operate in environments with potentially explosive gases or other hazardous materials.